Lore Harp McGovern: Vector Graphic

 After attending law school for a year, Harp met Carole Ely, a fellow housewife, mother and neighbor who had formerly worked as a bond trader.
 Both women were bored with being housewives and in 1976 they decided to start a business.
 After rejecting the idea of starting a travel agency, they settled on microelectronics.
 They based their business around an 8K RAM board for the S-100 bus of an Altair 8800 that Lore's husband had devised the previous year.
 They incorporated the firm Vector Graphic and registered the business in August 1976.
 They started the company with $6,000 in capital and Lore served as the CEO and president.
 Early on, she had a meeting with an AMD representative to purchase memory chips, and after finding the price too high, she arranged a deal with Fairchild Semiconductor.
 They began selling the RAM boards, cash on delivery, via mail orders and advertised the product in magazines.
 The company was run out of a spare bedroom in her Westlake Village home.

 By 1977, Vector Graphic had designed the 1702 PROM board and the Vector 1, a full microcomputer using the Z80 microprocessor.
 In the company's first year, it had $1 million in sales.
 The company's success was due to the relationships that Harp and Ely forged with vendors, in addition to a focus on advertising, packaging, and better user manuals.
 They marketed their desktop computers to mid-size businesses, carving out a niche in the industry that other companies were not filling.
 Theirs was one of the earliest computer companies to consider aesthetics in design, producing computers with rounded edges available in multiple colors and coordinating the color of their capacitors with their memory boards.
 By 1981, the company's revenue had reached $36.2 million.
 Harp took the company public, and fought with the underwriters over her decision to grant stock to all of the company's employees.
 Following the success, Harp was featured on the front cover of several magazines, including Inc. in 1981.
 She gained a reputation for her tenacity and was called the "ice maiden".
 By 1982, the company had $36 million in annual sales.

 Harp divorced her husband in 1982 and married Patrick J. McGovern the same year.
 She relinquished her role as president and CEO of Vector Graphic.
 The company rapidly declined, experiencing setbacks due to poor managerial decisions, mistimed advertising, and the entrance of IBM to the market.
 She returned to her leadership role in 1983, though she was unable to salvage the business and stepped down from the position in 1984.

 Later business ventures

-Harp McGovern went on to serve as president of the feminine hygiene business Aplex Corporation, which designed a handled, disposable paper funnel device enabling women to urinate while standing.
-She was president and CEO of Good Morning Teacher!, an educational publishing company.
+Harp McGovern later served as president of Aplex Corporation, a feminine hygiene company that designed a disposable paper funnel device enabling women to urinate while standing.
+She was also president and CEO of Good Morning Teacher!, an educational publishing company.